surniaulula/wpsso/readme.txt

 	* Added a new WPSSO_GETIMGSIZE_DISABLE constant disable the use of PHP's getimagesize() function.

 == Upgrade Notice ==

+= 3.25.3 =

+2016/02/25 - Added a new NGFB_HIDE_ALL_WARNINGS constant - see the NGFB Setup Guide for details.

 = 3.25.1 =